Online information and support

-Internet and clinic-based program for teenagers with anxiety.
-The BRAVE Program for Teenagers aims to teach young people the skills they need to reduce anxiety and to cope with stressful situations.
+A free online program for the prevention and treatment of anxiety in Australian children and young people aged 8–17 years, and their parents.
+This program aims to teach young people the skills they need to reduce anxiety and to cope with stressful situations.

 Age range: 18+ (with separate courses for older adults aged 60+).
 A not-for-profit initiative of the Centre for Emotional Health at Macquarie University, Sydney, Australia.
 This internet-based research clinic develops and tests state-of-the-art, free online treatment courses for people with symptoms of worry, anxiety (including OCD and PTSD), stress, depression, low mood and other health conditions, including chronic pain.

 Designed for 16+ but has been used with younger adolescents.
 A self-help interactive program with modules for depression, generalised anxiety and worry, social anxiety, relationship breakdown, and loss and grief.
 It provides evidence-based information and teaches strategies drawn from cognitive, behavioural and interpersonal therapies as well as relaxation and physical activity.

 A national online and telephone assessment and treatment service for adults with anxiety or depression.
 Offers online and telephone screening assessments and effective treatment courses that people can do online or with telephone support from a trained therapist.
 The service is free.

 Designed for ages 15-25, but has also been found effective for adults.
 This free, fun, interactive program consists of a number of different modules that aim to help identify and overcome problem emotions and show how to develop good coping skills for the future.